 The Old Fashioned was invented in the 1800’s at the Pendennis Club, a private club still in operation in Louisville.

-As the story goes, a guest at the bar ordered a cocktail, but warned the bartender that he didn’t like bourbon.
+As the story goes, a guest at the bar ordered a cocktail but warned the bartender that he didn’t like bourbon.
 The bartender, not wanting to serve a non-bourbon drink in Bourbon Country, concocted a drink that delighted the customer and still delights to this day.
-The drink was popularized by a club member and bourbon distiller, Colonel James E. Pepper when he introduced the cocktail to the Waldorf Astoria Hotel in NYC.
+The drink was popularized by a club member and bourbon distiller, Colonel James E. Pepper when introducing the cocktail to the Waldorf Astoria Hotel in NYC.
 A favorite cocktail of President Harry S Truman and his wife Bess, it's enjoying a renewed popularity with the cocktail renaissance and as the signature drink of such fictional characters as Mad Men’s Don Draper.